ST. LOUIS – Fall safety report cards are in and Mercy Hospital St. Louis is a “Straight A” hospital, having earned an A grade seven consecutive times.

-“I’m incredibly proud of our co-workers for achieving yet another national recognition for outstanding quality of care,” said Steve Mackin, Mercy Hospital St. Louis president.
+“I’m incredibly proud of our co-workers for achieving yet another national recognition for outstanding quality of care,” said Stephen Mackin, Mercy Hospital St. Louis president.
 “Further proof patients can count on Mercy to deliver on our promise.”

 “We’re always focused on providing the highest quality care to our patients,” said Dr. Keith Starke, Mercy chief quality officer.
 “The work done by our co-workers to earn top grades for quality is critical to our patients and noticed by organizations such as Leapfrog that rank hospitals across the country.”

 The Leapfrog Hospital Safety Grade is calculated by top patient safety experts, peer reviewed, fully transparent and free to the public.
 It is updated every six months, once in the fall and once in the spring.